Wine in the Mountains

 A recent explosion in both home brewing enthusiasts and commercial microbreweries in Maryland has helped fuel the popularity of the Maryland Craft Beer Festival, one the biggest celebrations of suds in the state.
 Entry (which must be purchased in advance) affords unlimited tastings of numerous local and regional brews, as well as access to local food vendors and entertainment.
 Some packages even include bus transportation from surrounding cities, such as Baltimore and Silver Spring, for those intent on tasting every single one.

 Folks who take BBQ seriously tend to take it very seriously.
-The Blues, Brews and BBQ Festival and Competition may really hit the spot.
-Some of the surrounding area's best BBQ competitors join Blues bands at the Calvert County Fairgrounds.
-Beer and liquor tastings, barbecue chicken, ribs and beef, BBQ sauce competition, prize drawings, and more.
+Frosburg's Pig Out in the Park, a Kansas City Society Santioned Backyard BBQ Bash, may really hit the spot.
+Some of the surrounding area's best BBQ competitors join Blues bands at the Hoffman Hollow Ballfield.
+Expect artisanal vendors, live music, beer tent, and a piglet pen (kid zone).
 To the north - the Bel Air BBQ Bash also attracts nationwide cooks trying to take home the competition prize.

 On the Half Shell

 Once the linchpin of the state’s seafood industry, oysters are rebounding from a period of decline.
 Their merits as both a delicacy and as an important component in the overall ecological health of the bay have spawned a burgeoning oyster farming community—a perfect time for the U.S. Oyster Festival to mark its bicentennial.
 On top of family events, music, arts & crafts, and, of course, oysters prepared in every conceivable way are the prestigious National Oyster Cook Off and the hotly contested U.S. National Oyster Shucking Championships, all held at the St. Mary’s County Fairgrounds.